thomd/rehype-navigation/README.md

 ![Build][build-badge]

 `rehype-navigation` is a [rehype][rehype] plugin to create a navigation reflecting the headline hierarchy.

-THe plugin works best in combination with
-`rehype-slug`.
+The plugin works best in combination with [rehype-slug][rehype-slug].

 ## Usage